Omikhleia/markdown.sile/examples/introduction.md

 collection of classes and packages.

 Then, you can automatically benefit from a few advanced features.
-Conversion from command line just requires to load a resilient class, and optionnaly the poetry package.
+Conversion from command line just requires to load a resilient class, and optionally the poetry package.
 For instance:

 ```